sing-group/seda/seda-docs/source/operations.rst

 - *Expectation value*: the expectation value (E) threshold for saving hits.
 - *Max. target. seqs*: the maximum number of aligned sequences to keep.
-- *Additional parameters*: additional parameters for the blast command.
+- *Additional parameters*: additional parameters for the BLAST command.

 And finally, the *‘Extract only hit regions’* parameter allows to define how output sequences are obtained.
 By default, this option is not selected, meaning that the whole subject sequences where hits were found are used to construct the output FASTA files.
 If this option is selected, then only the part of the subject sequences where the hits were produced are used to construct the output FASTA files.
 Within this option, the *‘Hit regions window’* parameter allows to specify the number of bases before and after the hit region that should be retrieved.